people killed in road crashes due to speeding in 2015.

 Speeding increases the chances of a crash, as well as the likelihood of serious injury or death in a crash.
 Our research shows that speed cameras make drivers slow down, help reduce the road toll and lower the chances of having a crash.

-Following this test period, the introduction of Average Speed Safety Cameras will be another tool to help save lives and make WA roads safer.
+The introduction of Average Speed Safety Cameras is another tool to help save lives and make WA roads safer.

 Crashing at Speed